amosproj/amos2023ws04-pipeline-manager/.github/ISSUE_TEMPLATE/feature_request.md

 ## DoD general criteria
 * Feature has been fully implemented
-* Feature has been merged into the mainline
+* Feature has been merged into the main branch
 * All acceptance criteria were met
 * Product owner approved features
 * All tests are passing